 FixHome+ handyman services in the northwest Chicago area offer deck repair as part of maintenance services.
 FixHome+ is a subscription-based service that includes regular home maintenance tasks, including deck and porch repair.
 This service model allows homeowners to spread costs throughout the year while ensuring regular expert attention to their outdoor spaces.
 FixHome+ provides homeowners with scheduled maintenance visits that can address minor deck issues before they become major problems, potentially saving on larger repair costs down the line.

-Service prices are fixed, starting at $199 per quarter, which includes a 2-hour visit from a professional handyman.
+Service prices are fixed, starting at $184, which includes a 2-hour visit from a dedicated handyman monthly.
 A big advantage of a FixHome+ subscription is that you don’t have to worry about which season is best for repairing your deck or patio.
 Even during less-than-ideal summer months, maintenance work to keep your deck in perfect condition will be carried out professionally.

 Helpful Hints for Taking Care of Your Deck All Year